Missing-Children-Society-Canada/portal-node/README.md

 ) for the aes-256-gcm cookie encryption.
 For more information see the [AAD Passport documentation](https://github.com/AzureAD/passport-azure-ad).

 > You can get a randomly generated `key` & `iv` via this Azure Function: [TDESGenerate](https://cryptoserviceprovider.azurewebsites.net/api/TDESGenerate) ([.NET source code](https://github.com/m-gagne/CryptoServiceProvider)).

+#### AppInsightsInstrumentationKey

+The Application Insights instrumentation key for analytics.